beshungh/Sales-Supply-Chain-Analysis/README.md

 File Returns.csv opened in memory
 File Returns.csv copied to database
 All tables have been successfully imported into the database.
 ```
-#### Setbacks of the script
+#### Setbacks of the Python Script
-After successfully importing the datasets into the database, i noticed the script lacked ability to assign primary and foreign keys to tables, complicating referencing of primary keys by foreign keys in other tables and resulting in slow execution of queries with JOIN statments.
+ After successfully importing the datasets into the database, i noticed the script lacked ability to assign primary and foreign keys to tables, complicating referencing of primary keys by foreign keys in other tables and resulting in slow
+ execution of queries with JOIN statments.
 Additionally, it neglected the creation of indexes for the tables, causing queries with WHERE and JOIN statements to execute slowly.
-Constraints were also not added to tables making the database lose its integrity and reliability.
+Constraints were also not added to tables making the database lose
+ its integrity and reliability.
 Although I plan to address these issues given more time, for now, I created the database manually.
  I started with designing an Entity Relationship Diagram to aid in establishing relationships between the different tables before i proceeded in the creation of the actual tables.

 ![ERD](https://github.com/beshungh/Sales-Supply-Chain-Analysis/assets/135900689/956e6b6f-80dd-4fa4-ad10-a13f15d038ef)

 ### Data Cleaning

  Performed the following tasks in Excel:
-1. Removing duplicates: During the creation of the ERD,i came across duplication in the customer_id column,product_id column, and the order_id column,these duplication made me encounter alot of errors while importing the dataset into the database.
+1. While creating the Entity-Relationship Diagram (ERD), I encountered duplicate entries in the customer_id, product_id, and order_id columns.
+These duplications caused numerous errors when attempting to import the dataset into the database.
-   These were the IDs i planned on using as my primary keys, so i deleted these IDs and regenerated new unique IDs for all the tables using the CONCATENATE,LEFT,UPPER AND RAND() function.I also utilized the Text to Column option to split the customer_name into
+   Since these IDs were intended as primary keys, I opted to remove them and generate new unique IDs for all tables.
+To do this, I employed functions such as CONCATENATE, LEFT, UPPER, and RAND().
+Additionally, I utilized the Text to Columns
-   first_name and last_name,this helped me concatenate the first letters of both the first and last name of each customer and merged it with the random numbers i generated.I then used the COUNTIF function to check if these newly generated IDs had no duplicates and were
+   feature to separate the customer_name into first_name and last_name.
+This facilitated the concatenation of the initial letters of both names with the random numbers I generated.
+Subsequently, I employed the COUNTIF function to ensure that
-   unique.
+   these newly generated IDs were devoid of duplicates and remained unique

-2. I removed the currency symbols from all the columns that had currencies attached to them,i did this to avoid any future errors when quering the database which will require me to use the REGEXP_REPLACE function to remove non-numeric characters and CAST datatype.
+2. I eliminated currency symbols from columns containing currency values to prevent potential errors in future database queries which will require me to use the REGEXP_REPLACE function to remove non-numeric characters and CAST datatype.I did
+   this to save time.

 ```sql